Mahirchaudhari/Spring-Boot-Projects/currency-conversion-exchange/README.md

 **Open Feign:** OpenFeign makes writing web service clients easier, used to call other microservice and load balancing.

 **Resilience4j:** Resilience4j helps with implementing resilient systems by managing fault tolerance for remote communications.
 It provide different higher-order method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead

+**Zipkin:** Zipkin is a distributed tracing system.
+It helps gather timing data needed to troubleshoot latency problems in service architectures.

+**How to convert microservice to docker image:**

+1) Insatll Docker desktop in your machine.
+2) Add Image configuration in pom.xml file.
+3) Try to build with command (mvn clean spring-boot:build-image).
+4) Run command to start microservice (docker run -p 8000:8000 sbdocker/currency-ms-currency-exchange-service:1.0.0-SNAPSHOT)

 **Supported Functionality:**